irtf-nwcrg/rg-materials/README.md

 ## Idea 5-
 ### "With large independant data objects, block codes are great, with streams of real-time data that have time correlation, sliding window codes are preferable"
 - ... because splitting the application flow into blocks delays the moment when "repair packets" can be generated!
-- code performance also depends on the type of losses (independant, uniformly spread losses versus correlated, bursty losses)
+- code performance also depends on the type of losses (independant, uniform losses versus correlated, bursty losses)

 ## Idea 6-
 ### "Some codes are restricted to a single encoder (e.g., sender) and single decoder (e.g., receiver)"